saranyaravichander/ReadyLab-Sample-code/ReadMe.md

 5. Build and execute the ConfigUpdater project.
 This will update the names of the resources in ARM template.

 ## Observe and Run custom code analyzers
+1. Adding Analyzers to the Project
+  i.
+Open the CustomAnalyzers>Analyzer DLLs Folder ii.
+Add a reference to the DLL in any of the project in the open Quickstarts.sln where you would like to test it out Alternatively,
+  i.
+Open the CustomAnalyzers>Analyser VSIXs Folder ii.
+Double click on the VSIX you would like to try out, this would open the installer and directly install the Analyzer in your IDE     for all projects or solutions you would work on.

+2. Open the CustomAnalyzers Folder

 ## Integrate static code analyzers in Azure DevOps CI/CD Pipeline